Himanshu-196018/checkout_page_challenge/readme.md

 ![screenshot](images/screenshot.png)

-This project is solution to the challenge to build {TITLE OF PAGE} at <a href="http://devchallenges.io" target="_blank">Devchallenges.io</a>.
-It is a responsive web page showcasing {FEATURE}.
-I have successfully completed this challange and deployed the web page successfully.
+This project is solution to the challenge to build Checkout Page at <a href="http://devchallenges.io" target="_blank">Devchallenges.io</a>.
+It is a responsive web page showcasing Chekout form filled by buyers when shopping.
+I have successfully completed this challenge and deployed the web page successfully.

-- You can view deployed page <a href="{LINK TO DEMO}">here</a>.
+- You can view deployed page <a href="https://himanshu-196018.github.io/checkout_page_challenge/">here</a>.

-- This challange was better for improving skills for placing elements at different locations and working with multiple images.
+- This challenge was better for improving skills for working with form elements.
 It was a wonderfull experience for me.
-I faced many challenges during this one challange but got a lot of experince from building it.
+I faced many challenges during this challenge but got a lot of experince from building it.

-- From this challange, I have learned better positioning of the elemnts using css.
+- From this challenge, I have learned better positioning of the elemnts using css.
 I also leanred flex and grid layout somewhat and how to use them.
 I came to know that it is better to designed unit(smallest) elements first which improve the placement of other elements.

 - Hit and trial is best when learning at a beginner level, after some time you will get the idea what is happening and gain better understanding for desingning a web page.
 Which will improve your overall skills and improve your pace of work.
 Keep building keep trying.